healing waters immersion: Black august

 canvas bell tents

-one canvas bell tent accommodating 2 participants
+one 2-person canvas bell tent

 camping